Research

 A review of EU trade dependencies, 2025, in the EIB (European Investment Bank) flagship investment report 2024/2025

-Summary: This contribution analyzes the EU’s trade vulnerabilities from 2002 onwards, identifying critical imported products and their impact on value chains.
+Abstract: This contribution analyzes the EU’s trade vulnerabilities from 2002 onwards, identifying critical imported products and their impact on value chains.
 Using the European Commission’s methodology combined with new criteria from Mejean and Rousseaux (2024), it highlights a growing dependence on specific suppliers, particularly China, whose share in EU trade dependencies has increased while those of the US and the rest of the world have declined by 3 to 10 percentage points.
 The study shows that the most critical vulnerabilities lie upstream in value chains, with 49% of vulnerable products situated more than three stages from final consumption, meaning supply disruptions could severely impact European industries.
 Moreover, trade dependencies are structurally concentrated in key sectors such as chemicals, metals, and ceramics, which are essential for strategic industries.
 These vulnerabilities persist over time, with 41% of dependencies identified before the global financial crisis still present afterward, and 35% remaining in subsequent periods, making targeted policy responses crucial.
 While some affect consumer goods with limited consequences, the most concerning ones involve essential industrial inputs, where disruptions pose systemic risks.
 To address these challenges, the study underscores the need for a balanced resilience strategy, combining supplier diversification, local production, and industrial coordination.
 Managing the trade-off between resilience and free trade is essential to avoid excessive costs while ensuring the EU’s economic security.

 Identifying European trade dependencies, 2024, with I. Mejean; in Pisani-Ferry, J, B Weder Di Mauro and J Zettelmeyer (eds), Paris Report 2: Europe's Economic Security, CEPR Press, Paris & London.